benz3927/Learning-Python-for-Economists/README.md

 # Learning-Python-for-Economists

 https://python.quantecon.org/intro.html
-Learning the math and code behind Quant Econ
+Learning the math and function of code from Quant Econ